 (Matthew 25:35-37 Contemporary English Version of The Holy Bible)

 The above quote expresses the universal spiritual qualities such as charitableness, compassion, humility and hope that are widely valued and found in every culture and community.
 In a word, it expresses Love.
 In Christian Science, Love is a synonymous name for God, and the denomination, — based on the Bible which contains the recipe for all healing, — reflects this love in practicing its teachings of the healing and transforming power of prayer.

-For over six years now, our Christian Science Prison Chaplaincy has been imparting the faith's moral, physical, and spiritual benefits to the men incarcerated at The Toronto South Detention Centre (TSDC).
+For a number of years now, this program has been imparting the moral, physical, and spiritual benefits of Christian Science to the men incarcerated at The Toronto South Detention Centre (TSDC).
 The perspective is that every individual is a beloved child of God - no matter what has been done, - and this means that all are seen as having the ability to express God-given qualities native to our origin as God's children.

 It is our view based on the teachings of Christ Jesus, that understanding our God-given qualities enables us to do what is right and good - for ourselves and for others - and that transformation occurs when this understanding translates into what we say and do.

-Hundreds of men have been seen over the years and in one way or another have been benefitted by the devoted support of the Christian Science Chaplaincy.
-If you have a loved one incarcerated in TSDC whom you think would be benefited by a visit from the Christian Science Chaplain, please have them make a request from within the institution to the Chaplaincy Department who will notify our volunteer.
+Hundreds of men have been seen over the years and in one way or another have been benefitted by the devoted support of this volunteer chaplaincy work.
+If you have a loved one incarcerated in TSDC whom you think would be benefited by a visit from our volunteer, please have them make a request from within the institution to the Chaplaincy Department who will notify our volunteer.
 If you have a loved one incarcerated in another institution in the GTA, who you think would appreciate a visit, please don't hesitate to contact us (see below).